-Participants from NSW have the opportunity to undertake the QLD 11067NAT Course, which spans three days.
+Participants from NSW have the opportunity to undertake the QLD 11067NAT Course.
 Importantly, there are no prerequisites in terms of qualifications or prior experience for enrolling in this course.
 Upon successful completion, participants will receive their QLD certification and license.
 Subsequently, they can apply for mutual recognition of their license with the NSW Office of Fair Trading.
 This seamless process will grant them the title of "Registered Swimming Pool Inspector" in NSW, enabling them to conduct inspections within the state.
 Consequently, individuals who pursue this pathway will be duly licensed in both QLD and NSW.

 Mutual recognition offers an excellent opportunity for individuals aspiring to become Swimming Pool Inspectors in NSW, provided they already possess a comparable license from another state.